-- (a) the employee's financial situation; - (b) the potential impact on taxation; and - (c) the potential impact on superannuation. - 22.8 Cessation of Arrangement - (a) A flexible lifestyle leave arrangement will cease in one of the following ways: - (i) The specified term of the flexible lifestyle leave arrangement expires. - By the employee providing the CEO four weeks' written notice requesting to terminate the arrangement, and the CEO approving the employee's request. - (iii) At the initiative of the CEO, on the giving of three months written notice to the employee, along with reasons for the cessation. - (iv) The employee ceases employment with the Territory Generation.
+- (a) the employee's financial situation; - (b) the potential impact on taxation; and - (c) the potential impact on superannuation. - 20.7 Cessation of Arrangement - (a) A flexible lifestyle leave arrangement will cease in one of the following ways: - (i) The specified term of the flexible lifestyle leave arrangement expires.

-- (v) The employee moves to a new work area within the agency, or to another agency and the new work area or agency does not agree to continue the arrangement. - (b) Where a flexible lifestyle leave arrangement ceases, the employee will be reimbursed, by lump sum payment, the amount of any unused flexible lifestyle leave.
+- (ii) By the employee providing the CEO four weeks' written notice requesting to terminate the arrangement, and the CEO approving the employee's request. - (iii) At the initiative of the CEO, on the giving of three months written notice to the employee, along with reasons for the cessation. - (iv) The employee ceases employment with PWC. - (v) The employee moves to a new work area within the agency, or to another agency and the new work area or agency does not agree to continue the arrangement. - (b) Where a flexible lifestyle leave arrangement ceases, the employee will be reimbursed, by lump sum payment, the amount of any unused flexible lifestyle leave.
 The reimbursement will be paid within two months of the cessation of the arrangement.

-PART C - EMPLOYMENT RELATIONSHIP AND RELATED MATTERS
+PART 3 - EMPLOYMENT RELATIONSHIP AND RELATED MATTERS

-23. Recognition of Prior Employment
+21. Recognition of Prior Employment

-23.1 Except in the case of a casual employee, an employee whose services are terminated on account of reduction of staff or insufficiency of work and who is subsequently reemployed by Territory Generation within a 12 month period will have the immediate period of prior service recognised as continuous.
+21.1 Except in the case of a casual employee, an employee whose services are terminated on account of reduction of staff or insufficiency of work and who is subsequently re-employed by PWC within a 12 month period will have the immediate period of prior service recognised as continuous.

-24. Types of Employment
+22. Types of Employment

-- 24.1 The PSEM Act specifies the basis of engagement for an employee covered by this Agreement (see section 29(3) of the PSEM Act, which provides for employment on an ongoing, fixed period or casual basis). - 24.2 Employment on an ongoing basis is the primary method of employment in the NTPS.
-However, there are certain circumstances when fixed period or casual employment may be appropriate. - 24.3 Employees can be employed on either a full-time, part-time or casual basis.
+- 22.1 The PSEM Act specifies the basis of engagement for an employee covered by this Agreement (see section 29(3) of the PSEM Act, which provides for employment on an ongoing, fixed period or casual basis). - 22.2 Employment on an ongoing basis is the primary method of employment in the NTPS.
+However, there are certain circumstances when fixed period or casual employment may be appropriate. - 22.3 Employees can be employed on either a full-time, part-time or casual basis.

-25. Full-time Employment
+23. Full-time Employment

-- 25.1 A full-time employee is an employee who works 37.5 ordinary hours of duty per week. - 25.2 From 9 April 2026, a full-time employee is an employee who works 36.75 ordinary hours of duty per week.
+- 23.1 A full-time employee is an employee who works 37.5 ordinary hours of duty per week. - 23.2 From 9 April 2026, a full-time employee is an employee who works 36.75 ordinary hours of duty per week.

-26. Part-time Employment
+24. Part-time Employment

-- 26.1 Part-time employees are employees employed to work less than 37.5 hours per week, provided that Territory Generation may only employ a part-time employee on less than 7.5 hours per week at the request of the employee. - 26.2 From 9 April 2026 Part-time employees are employees employed to work less than 36.75 hours a week, provided that Territory Generation may only employ a part-time employee on less than 7.35 hours per week at the request of the employee. - 26.3 No employee who is currently employed on a full-time basis will be required to convert to part-time employment without their consent. - 26.4 The span of hours for part-time employee will be the same span applicable to full-time employees. - 26.5 Overtime will only be paid for work directed to be performed in accordance with clause 79. - 26.6 The CEO and a part-time employee will agree, in writing, on a regular pattern of work, including which days of the week the employee will work and the actual starting and finishing times each day, provided that no part-time employee will be required to work less than two hours on any day.
+- 24.1 Part-time employees are employees employed to work less than 37.5 hours per week, provided that PWC may only employ a part-time employee on less than 7.5 hours per week at the request of the employee. - 24.2 From 9 April 2026 Part-time employees are employees employed to work less than 36.75 hours a week, provided that PWC may only employ a part-time employee on less than 7.35 hours per week at the request of the employee. - 24.3 No employee who is currently employed on a full-time basis will be required to convert to part-time employment without their consent. - 24.4 The span of hours for part-time employee will be the same span applicable to full-time employees. - 24.5 Overtime will only be paid for work directed to be performed: - (a) outside the span of hours as specified in clause 70.4, except where the employee is a shiftworker; or - (b) in excess of 37.5 hours per week up until 8 April 2026; or - (c) in excess of 36.75 from 9 April 2026.